Skip to main content

 Hardware Evolution

-The DS925+, Synology's latest 4-bay model, features a compact design measuring 8.7 x 7.8 x 9.2 inches and weighing 7.5 pounds without drives.
+The DS925+, Synology's latest 4-bay model, features a compact design measuring 166 × 199 × 223 mm (approximately 6.5 × 7.8 × 8.8 inches) and weighing 2.26 kg (about 5.0 lb) without drives.
 The unit's tool-free drive installation system allows easy maintenance and expansion, while the external power supply design lowers internal temperatures and reduces noise levels.

-The DS925+ uses the same AMD Ryzen V1500B quad-core processor found in the 2022 DS923+ and even the 2021 DS1621+.
-This chip, originally released in 2018, is now eight years old in a 2026 product.
-Competitors like UGREEN's NASync series and newer QNAP models use Intel N100 or i3/i5 processors that deliver vastly superior transcoding performance, VM capabilities, and power efficiency.
-For businesses planning to use Plex, Docker containers, or virtual machines, this CPU stagnation is a significant concern.
+The DS925+ uses the same AMD Ryzen V1500B quad-core processor (2.2GHz, 4 cores/8 threads) found in the 2022 DS923+ and the 2021 DS1621+.
+This chip dates to 2018, making it roughly eight years old in a 2026 product.
+Competitors like UGREEN's NASync series and newer QNAP models use Intel N100, i3, or i5 processors that deliver stronger transcoding performance, VM headroom, and power efficiency.
+For businesses planning to run Plex, Docker containers, or virtual machines, this is the main hardware limitation to weigh.

 Connectivity and Expansion